dschep/ntfy/README.rst

 ------

 ``ntfy`` is configured via a json config file stored at ``~/.ntfy.json``.
-It requires at minimum 2 keys: backend & a config for that backend.
+It requires at minimum 1 keys: backends & a config for any backend that requires one.

 For full docs consult the `wiki <https://github.com/dschep/ntfy/wiki>`_